state-space-models/cuthbert/cuthbert/generalised_kalman/README.md

 This module contains an interface for online and offline inference with Gaussian filtering and smoothing distributions.

-This includes exact inference for linear Gaussian state-space-models, and approximate inference for general state-space-models using sigma point quadrature or linearisation (i.e. extended Kalman filtering).
+This includes exact inference for linear Gaussian state-space-models, as well as approximate inference for general state-space-models using sigma point quadrature or linearization (i.e. extended Kalman filtering).

 All that is required is a `LinearGaussianSSM` which defines the conditional parameters of the state-space-model: